 Domestic night trains in Germany

-City Night Line trains appear on the Eurail timetable as "CNL", and all EuroNight trains appear as "EN".
+ÖBB Nightjet trains appear on the Eurail timetable as "EN", same as the EuroNight trains.
 On these trains you're required to book seats or sleeping accommodation in advance.

 Scenic train routes in Germany